ryanallen/words-of-my-perfect-teacher/README.md

     2.1.1 The Three Defects of the Pot
     2.1.2 The Six Stains
     2.1.3 The Five Wrong Ways of Remembering
   2.2 What to Do
     2.2.1 The Four Metaphors
     2.2.2 The Six Transcendent Perfections
     2.2.3 Other Modes of Conduct

 II.
 THE TEACHING ITSELF: AN EXPLANATION OF HOW DIFFICULT IS TO FIND THE FREEDOMS AND ADVANTAGES
 1. Reflecting on the nature of freedom
-2. Reflecting on the particular advantages related to Dharma 2.1 The five Indifidual Advantages
+2. Reflecting on the particular advantages related to Dharma
+  2.1 The five Indifidual Advantages
   2.2 The Five Circumstantial Advantages
+  2.3 The Eight Intrusive Circumstances
+  2.4 The Eight Incompatible Propensities
+3. Reflecting on images that show how difficult it is to find the freedoms and advantages
+4. Reflecting on numerical comparisons